volodymyrhudyma/blog/content/blog/reduce-method-in-javascript.md

 #### Argument 1: callback

-A function that gets executed on each element of an array:
+A function that is executed on each element of an array:

 ```javascript
 callback(accumulator, currentValue, [, index[, array]])